 Garbage and sewage systems are inefficient of necessity since zero under-capacity is unacceptable.
 However, as deployment of local treatment such as compactors and grey water recycling ramps up, garbage management will need to be demand driven, powered by sensing and communication.

 A key aspect of all of these smart city systems is the need to collect and communicate data from and to many, many sources and low cost, self powered sensors sensor and control nodes will be an enabling component.
-Venture Technologies are already providing the underlying wireless technology for a number of leading edge smart city projects.
+Venture is already providing the underlying wireless technology for a number of leading edge smart city projects.

 “Smart City technology investment will total $108 billion by 2020″, according to Pike Research.